webplatform/docs/tutorials/svg_clipping_and_masking/index.md

   &lt;rect x="0" y="0" width="200" height="200" fill="red" mask="url(#Mask)" /&gt;
 &lt;/svg&gt;</pre>

 You see a green-filled <code>rect</code> at the lowest layer and on top a red-filled <code>rect</code>.
-The later has the <code>mask</code> attribute pointing to the <code>mask</code> element.
+The latter has the <code>mask</code> attribute pointing to the <code>mask</code> element.
 The content of the mask is a single <code>rect</code> element, that is filled with a transparent-to-white gradient.
 As a result the pixels of the red rectangle inherit the alpha value (the transparency) of the mask content, and we see a green-to-left gradient as a result:

 [[Image:maskdemo.png]]